 One downside of living in National City, however, is that residents on average have to contend with a long commute, spending on average 33.67 minutes every day commuting to work.

-The education level of National City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.55% of adults 25 and older in National City have a college degree.
+The percentage of adults in National City who are college-educated is close to the national average for all communities of 21.84%: 18.55% of the adults in National City have a bachelor's degree or advanced degree.

 The per capita income in National City in 2022 was $25,295, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $101,180 for a family of four.